 Wheelchair Cushion Maintenance

 - Most cushions have a cover that can be removed for cleaning.
 The cover should be cleaned in a washing machine.
-After washing the cover, it can be dried using the air tumble setting.
+After washing the cover, it can be dried using the "air" setting.
 Do not place the cover in a commercial dryer.
-The dryer can cause heat damage.
+They dryer can cause heat damage.

-- Gel cushions should be checked on a monthly basis for leaks
+- Gel cushions should be checked monthly for leaks.

 - Foam cushions should be checked monthly for areas where the foam is compressed and cannot provide the proper level of support.

 Direct any medical questions to a health care professional.
 Always consult with your physician before modifying any course of treatment.